joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 The Pfizer and Moderna vaccines were definitely not overnight successes; they were built on more than a [decade](https://www.nature.com/articles/nrd.2017.243#ref-CR6) of hard work.
 The majority of early work in mRNA vaccines focused on cancer immunotherapy.
 In fact, BioNTech's Şahin received substantial funding from the European Research Council to develop personalised cancer vaccines.
 Even shortly before the pandemic, mRNA vaccines had been experiencing a burst in basic and clinical research, with a number of papers demonstrated protection against a wide variety of pathogens, including influenza virus, Ebola virus, Zika virus, Streptococcus spp. and T. gondii.
 In fact, The US Biomedical Advanced Research and Development Authority (BARDA) has been funding Moderna's clinical trial of a promising nucleoside-modified mRNA vaccine for Zika virus.

-## IV.
-Genome sequencing
+## Genome sequencing

 One of the key factors in controlling the spread of COVID-19 is genome sequencing, which almost all vaccines rely on.
-The [plummet](https://www.genome.gov/about-genomics/fact-sheets/Sequencing-Human-Genome-cost) in the cost of human whole genome sequencing (WGS) has even outpaced the Carlson curve[^4] , which predicts that the doubling of DNA sequencing technologies as measured by cost[^5] and performance would be at least as fast as Moore's law.
+The [plummet](https://www.genome.gov/about-genomics/fact-sheets/Sequencing-Human-Genome-cost) in the cost of human whole genome sequencing (WGS) has even outpaced the Carlson curve[^4], which predicts that the doubling of DNA sequencing technologies as measured by cost[^5] and performance would be at least as fast as Moore's law.

 ![](/images/2020-11-25-COVID-19-Vaccines/image4.png)
 [The pace of innovation in genome sequencing in the last decade has been astonishing.](https://www.broadinstitute.org/blog/opinionome-can-dna-sequencing-get-any-faster-and-cheaper)

-It took $5 billion (adjusted for inflation) and almost 15 years for the Human Genome Project to sequence the first human genome.
-In 2016, Veritas Genetics began selling WGS for $999, breaking the commonly-referred commercial target of $1000.
-Last year, Veritas Genetics cut the cost for WGS to $599.
+ It took \$5 billion (adjusted for inflation) and almost 15 years for the Human Genome Project to sequence the first human genome.
+In 2016, Veritas Genetics began selling WGS for \$999, breaking the commonly-referred commercial target of \$1000.
+Last year, Veritas Genetics cut the cost for WGS to \$599.
 In February this year, since acquiring US's Complete Genomics, China's BGI[^6] [claimed](https://www.technologyreview.com/2020/02/26/905658/china-bgi-100-dollar-genome/) it could perform WGS for $100, which is the current commercial target.

 SARS-CoV-2 is a positive-sense single-stranded RNA (ssRNA) virus.
 Positive-sense (5′-to-3′) means that the viral genome itself acts as mRNA that is directly translated by the host cell's ribosomes into viral proteins, while negative-sense (3′-to-5′) means that it must be transcribed by an RNA-dependent RNA polymerase (RdRP) into a positive-sense mRNA, before being translated by the host cell's ribosomes into viral proteins.
 And since human cells do not contain RdRP, positive-sense ssRNA virus will tell the host cell to make RdRP first in order to replicate the rest of its genome, while negative-sense ssRNA virus is packaged with RdRP in the virion (the entire virus particle) to first transcribe its genome into mRNA.
 In [Cambridge](https://www.cam.ac.uk/stories/sequencingcovid), virus samples arrive the day after being taken, and are attached to an anonymised barcode.
-Once the sample is prepped, it gets pipetted into the injection port of the latest handheld minION sequencer, which can sequence the genomes of between 24 and 70 virus samples a day[^7].
+Once the sample is prepped, it gets pipetted into the injection port of the latest handheld minION sequencer, which can sequence the genomes of between 24 and 70 virus samples a day[^bignote1].

 Tracking SARS-CoV-2 outbreaks and sharing genome data[^8] globally is key in monitoring the pandemic.
 If a COVID ward has multiple samples of the same lineage, there might be a local outbreak within a particular area, community or perhaps even hospital.

-## V. Development
+## Development

 After sequencing the SARS-CoV-2 genome, Pfizer, Moderna and all the other biotechs could begin to develop vaccines[^9] and run clinical trials, which can normally take decades without any guarantee of success.